utting98/py-to-cpp-converter/README.md

 Store list elements under a variable

+While loops

 TODO:

-While loops

 Class definitions

 Nesting more if statements inside a final else statedment, currently causes an issue where the first if inside it becomes an else if

+Input commands

-See @todo comments in PytoCpp.py for known bugs to work on
+See @todo comments in PytoCpp.py for known bugs / missing features to work on

+Also see Test.py for show of currently convertible functions, each time one is added I update the Test.py script to include it to show that it works.

 If you have a knowledge of both python and C++ please feel free to contribute to this project as it will be a huge undertaking by myself.
 If you do contribute please ensure you document all of your code to help me and any other contributers understand your additions.